camunda/camunda-docs-manual/content/installation/full/wls/manual.md

 In this section, we explain how the camunda-oracle-weblogic-ear module can be installed using the Oracle WebLogic Server Administration Console.
 The installation process is composed of two steps:

-1. Install the <code>camunda-oracle-weblogic-ear-$PLATFORM_VERSION.ear</code> EAR file.
+1. Install the `camunda-oracle-weblogic-ear-$PLATFORM_VERSION.ear` EAR file.
-2. Configure the deployment order of <code>camunda-oracle-weblogic-ear-$PLATFORM_VERSION.ear</code> EAR file.
+2. Configure the deployment order of `camunda-oracle-weblogic-ear-$PLATFORM_VERSION.ear` EAR file.

 ### Install the EAR File

-First the <code>camunda-oracle-weblogic-ear-$PLATFORM_VERSION.ear</code> RAR file must be installed:
+First the `camunda-oracle-weblogic-ear-$PLATFORM_VERSION.ear` RAR file must be installed:

 1. Open the Oracle WebLogic Server Administration Console.
 2. Navigate to the **"Domain structure / YOUR_DOMAIN / Deployments"** page.
 3. Select the **"Install"** button.
-4. Using the File Browser, select the <code>camunda-oracle-weblogic-ear-$PLATFORM_VERSION.ear</code> from the modules folder of the camunda BPM platform for Oracle WebLogic Application Server distribution and continue to the **"Next"** page.
+4. Using the File Browser, select the `camunda-oracle-weblogic-ear-$PLATFORM_VERSION.ear` from the modules folder of the camunda BPM platform for Oracle WebLogic Application Server distribution and continue to the **"Next"** page.
 5. Select **"Install this deployment as an application"** and continue to the **"Next"** page.
-6. Fill in <code>camunda-bpm-platform</code> as name for the enterprise application deployment.
+6. Fill in `camunda-bpm-platform` as name for the enterprise application deployment.
 This setting is **mandatory** and **MUST NOT** be changed.

 {{< img src="ear-name.png" title="EAR Name" >}}